 Choose a Top Rated Arizona Sex Crime Lawyer for Your Defense

 If you’ve been accused of a sex crime in Phoenix, Scottsdale, or anywhere in Maricopa County and beyond, or believe you are about to be, you can find experienced and specialized legal representation by calling the law offices of Board Certified Criminal Law Specialist Howard A. Snader.

-Howard understands that just because you are being accused does not mean you are necessarily guilty.
-Regardless or the nature of the crime you are accused of, you have the right to the presumption of innocence and to be represented by the best lawyer you can find.
-He will investigate the allegations, examine police procedure, interview witnesses, and look for possible motivations for your accuser to have lied, and identify weaknesses in the prosecution’s case.
+Howard understands that just because you are facing an accusation does not mean you are necessarily guilty.
+Regardless or the nature of the crime you are facing accusations of, you have the right to the presumption of innocence and to have the representation of the best lawyer you can find.
+He will investigate the allegations, examine police procedure, and interview witnesses.
+He will also look for possible motivations for your accuser to have lied, and identify weaknesses in the prosecution’s case.

-As a former prosecutor, Howard has the experience and knowledge of the criminal justice system to know what works, and he will use every means at his disposal to spare you from the worst consequences of a sex crime conviction.
+As a former prosecutor, Howard has the experience and knowledge of the criminal justice system to know what works.
+He will use every means at his disposal to spare you from the worst consequences of a sex crime conviction.
 He can sometimes even prevent charges from being filed, if you bring him on board very early on.
 If charges have already been filed, he is often able to have them dismissed or reduced.
 If you are prepared to go to trial to prove your innocence, Howard is a superb trial lawyer who is at his best in the courtroom, where he has won numerous acquittals for his clients in jury trials.
-He has an outstanding record of obtaining the best available outcomes for thousands of clients accused of various types of crimes, including sex crimes, and has earned the highest possible AVVO rating—10 (Superb).
+He has an outstanding record of obtaining the best available outcomes for thousands of clients accused of various types of crimes, including sex crimes.
+He has also earned the highest possible AVVO rating—10 (Superb).